 The green trend meets school supplies and Crayola is leading the way with crayons made using solar power, markers made from recycled plastic and colored pencils produced with reforested wood.
 Find out more about Crayola products

-Crayola and schools across North America are banding together to help kids understand the importance of their role in protecting the environment.
-That’s why we have launched Crayola ColorCycle.
+Crayola and schools across North America have bended together to help kids understand the importance of their role in protecting the environment.
+That’s why we launched Crayola ColorCycle.
 Through this initiative, students in K-12 schools across the continental United States and parts of Canada can collect used markers and send them to a conversion facility where they will be transformed into clean-burning fuel.
-For more information on how to participate, please visit Crayola.com/ColorCycle
+Learn more

 Crayola Green Initiatives